West Texas Oil Field Injury Lawyer

 Civil claims of this type filed in Multiple Counties are heard in the county district courts.
 The primary venue is Midland County Courthouse, 500 N Loraine St, Midland, TX 79701.
 Our attorneys practice regularly in these courts and are familiar with the local procedures and scheduling norms.

-Trauma care in West Texas is concentrated at facilities including Midland Memorial Hospital, Medical Center Hospital (Odessa), University Medical Center of El Paso (Level I Trauma Center).
-Common injuries treated at these centers include Severe burns from well fires and explosions, Crush injuries from pipe and casing operations, Traumatic brain injuries from struck by incidents.
-Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.
+The West Texas medical network handling acute injuries from incidents like this one centers around Midland Memorial Hospital, Medical Center Hospital (Odessa), and University Medical Center of El Paso (Level I Trauma Center).
+Diagnoses we see again and again in these intake records include Severe burns from well fires and explosions, Crush injuries from pipe and casing operations, and Traumatic brain injuries from struck by incidents.
+We work directly with the records departments at each of these facilities, which is part of why our timelines for assembling a medical chronology run shorter than what most clients expect.

 Injured in West Texas?
-Talk to a Oil Field Injury Attorney.
+Talk to an Oil Field Injury Attorney.